Aman4443/delta-demo/README.md

 # delta-demo
-This is demo foe git and Github class
+This is demo foe git and Github class.